ta4j/ta4j-wiki/XLS-Testing.md

 ### IndicatorTest

 An XLS indicator test class must extend (or contain) the IndicatorTest class, which provides standard methods for generating ta4j indicators.
 The test class constructor calls the IndicatorTest constructor with the indicator's factory lambda function.
 This allows for standard construction of the ta4j indicator via IndicatorTest#getIndicator(data, params) within the unit tests.
 Note that this indicator is built from Indicator<Decimal> data because that is how the RSIIndicator class is written.
-Some indicators are built from TimeSeries data (ATR) so in those cases the **extends** clause must be modified to
+Some indicators are built from BarSeries data (ATR) so in those cases the **extends** clause must be modified to
 ```
-public class ATRIndicatorTest extends IndicatorTest<TimeSeries, Decimal>
+public class ATRIndicatorTest extends IndicatorTest<BarSeries, Decimal>
 ```

 ### ExternalIndicatorTest